5 Ways To Avoid RV Tire Failure

-Nobody wants to experience an RV tire blowout when they’re rolling down the highway.
-At the least, it’s an untimely inconvenience having to pull over and call AAA or swap out the spare tire.
-But in a worst-case scenario, an RV tire blowout can be dangerous and cause your coach to run into the median or across three lanes of traffic.
+Nobody wants to experience an RV tire failure when they’re rolling down the highway.
+At the least, it’s an untimely inconvenience having to pull over and call roadside assistance or swap out the spare tire, if even possible.
+But in a worst-case scenario, an RV tire failure can be dangerous and cause your RV to run off the road.

-Summer can be especially rough on your tires due to the hot and humid weather.
-It can cause dry rot, deterioration, and an increase in tire pressure, all of which can damage your tires and potentially cause a blowout.
+Summer can be especially rough on your tires due to the hot weather.
+It can accelerate deterioration of the tire rubber which can damage your tires and potentially cause a failure.
 These are a few simple things you can do this season to ensure a safe, smooth ride.

 1. Monitor your tire pressure

-RV tire blowouts are commonly caused by improper tire pressure.
-If your tire pressure is too low, the sidewalls will flex, which may cause them to overheat and explode.
+RV tire failure is commonly caused by improper tire pressure.
+If your tire pressure is too low, the sidewalls will flex excessively.
+In an extreme case, this can even melt the tire cords and result in a sudden explosive loss of pressure.
 When the tire pressure is too high, your RV will lose traction and stopping distance.
 Both of these can cause uneven wear on your RV tires.

-Check your RV owner’s manual for the recommended PSI.
+Check your RV owner’s manual or vehicle certification label for the recommended PSI.
 It’s worth investing in a digital tire gauge to regularly inspect your PSI and adjust it as needed.
-A tire pressure monitoring system is even more useful as it is constantly monitoring your tire pressure, even when you’re on the go.
+A tire pressure monitoring system, or TPMS, is even more useful as it is constantly monitoring your tire pressure, even when you’re on the go.

 The TireMinder TPMS system comes with screw-on transmitters, a Bluetooth adapter, and a rhino signal booster to prevent interference from other electronic devices.
 Every six seconds the system monitors your tires for issues.
 If it senses a problem like your tire pressure is too low, or the temperature is too high, the TPMS will send an audio and visual alert to your phone (or iPad) and the included Bluetooth adapter.